cuongndc9/graphql_gateway_4_grpc/README.md

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "Life is what happens to you while you're busy making other plans." - John Lennon
+> "The way to get started is to quit talking and begin doing." - Walt Disney
 <!-- INSPIRATIONAL_QUOTE_END -->